The Manakov-Zakharov-Ward model as an integrable decoupling limit of the membrane: A decoupling limit for the membrane on T

 In the limit where a bosonic membrane wraps a two-torus \( \omega \) times with \( \omega \rightarrow \infty \), the effective world-volume coupling scales as \( 1/\omega \), rendering the theory asymptotically free.
 This behaviour has been observed in different settings: for example, in de Wit-Hoppe–Nicolai matrix regularisation where the membrane is described by an SU(\( N \)) matrix model with coupling \( g \propto T \sim 1/\omega \) \cite{deWit:1988ig}, or the stretched wrapped membrane setting in \cite{Bjornsson:2004yp,Bjornsson:2005sh}.
 Let us present an incarnation of this setting in the classical membrane world-volume theory.

-For this, let us consider the bosonic membrane in a toy model\footnote{In the sense, that for now we do not focus on whether this is a solution to eleven-dimensional supergravity.} background
+For this, let us consider the bosonic membrane in a toy model background -- in the sense, that for now we do not focus on whether this is a solution to eleven-dimensional supergravity:

-supported by a background 4-form flux with on leg in the flat 'longitudinal' space $\mathcal{M}_\tau$ and three in the 'transverse' space $\mathcal{M}_H$.

-Here, we present two (ultimately equivalent) views on a decoupling limit that can be interpreted either as a large wrapping limit around the $T^2$ or a non-relativistic expansion.
-In particular, we aim at the following, at leading order in these limits: \begin{itemize} \item decoupling limit of the (internal three-dimensional gravity of the) membrane, i.e $\gamma_{MN} \rightarrow \eta_{MN}$ \item membrane dynamics along $\mathcal{M}_\tau$ and $\mathcal{M}_H$ decouple \item membrane dynamics along $\mathcal{M}_H$ $\rightarrow$ MZW-model \end{itemize} In the following, we focus on the decoupling of the internal gravity and that, at leading order, the 4-form flux decouples from the $\mathcal{M}_\tau$ membrane dynamics.
-In section \ref{chap:MZWfromMembrane} it is shown which concrete choice of $\mathcal{M}_H$ and $F$ leads to the MZW-model dynamics \eqref{eq:MZW} and how this can be embedded into a supergravity solution.